 “Having a screen that looks exactly the same in every station has made a massive improvement.
 We don’t have any issues with users not knowing how to use it.”

 Better tools; better training

 Since installing Launcher, GMCA has noted a significant improvement in implementing training.

 Previously, delivering training to each watch in every station would have taken around 2-3 months.
-With the upgraded AV set up, training has been delivered remotely using MS Teams to 4-5 fire stations at a time, reducing the overall time.
+With the upgraded AV setup, training has been delivered remotely using Microsoft Teams to 4-5 fire stations at a time, reducing the overall time.

 The fire service’s learning portal has also been set up as a shortcut on the screens.
 The firefighters regularly complete mandatory training, which they can now access through a shortcut on the screen.
 They now complete the training in small groups, rather than individually, which they have found to be more effective.